interrogator/corpkit/README.md

 <a name="concordancing"></a>
 ### Concordancing

-Unlike most conocrdancers, which are based on plaintext corpora, *corpkit* can concordance via Tregex queries or dependency tokens:
+Unlike most concordancers, which are based on plaintext corpora, *corpkit* can concordance via Tregex queries or dependency tokens:

 ```python
 >>> from corpkit import conc